Silk Road transmission of Buddhism: Role of merchants

 During the fifth and sixth centuries C.E., merchants played a large role in the spread of religion, in particular Buddhism.
 Merchants found the moral and ethical teachings of Buddhism to be an appealing alternative to previous religions.
 As a result, merchants supported Buddhist monasteries along the Silk Roads.
+These monasteries were not only religious centers but also crucial to the economic interests of the cities that housed them.
 In return, the Buddhists gave the merchants somewhere to sojourn.
 Merchants then spread Buddhism to foreign encounters as they travelled.
 Merchants also helped to establish diaspora within the communities they encountered and over time, their cultures were based on Buddhism.
 Because of this, these communities became centers of literacy and culture with well-organized marketplaces, lodging, and storage.
 The Silk Road transmission of Buddhism essentially ended around the 7th century with the invasion of Islam in Central Asia.

 By the 8th century, Buddhism began to be spread across Asia, largely by the influence of healers and wonder-workers.
 These groups of people practised a form of Buddhism that was to be called "Vajrayana".
 This cult was influenced by the practice of Tantra in parts of India and would later go on to influence the East Asian society into adopting forms of Buddhism stemming from this core school of belief.
 This time, the transmission was happening via the sea routes.